Flying into the Future

 August 02, 2021

-PAL was the first Asian airline recognized by the Hawaii government as a COVID safety partner, exempting PAL passengers from quarantine upon arrival in Honolulu as long as they showed negative RT-PCR test results.
+PAL was the first Asian airline recognized by the Hawaii government as a COVID safety partner, exempting PAL passengers from quarantine upon arrival in Honolulu they showed negative RT-PCR test results.

 August 19, 2021